xyjbaal/FPCC/README.md

 	}
 ### IPA Dataset
 The information about IPA dataset can be found [<a href="https://www.bin-picking.ai/">here</a>].
-The paper about IPA dataset can be downloaded [<a href="https://arxiv.org/abs/1912.12125">here</a>].
+The detail about IPA dataset can be downloaded [<a href="https://arxiv.org/abs/1912.12125">here</a>].
-The author of IPA did not provide a public link to download the data set, so maybe you need to register first.
+The authors of IPA did not provide a public link to download the data set, so maybe you need to register first.

-We only uploaded part of the IPA dataset in the "datas" folder.
+We only uploaded a part of the IPA dataset in the "datas" folder.
 Use the following scripts for generating h5 files for traing.
 ```bash
 python convert_csv2json_annotation.py